chrisfishwood/mix_test_umbrella/README.md

 `mix test`

-The api application will pass, the web application will fail with "database "web\_test" does not exist".
+The api application will pass, the web application will fail with `database "web\_test" does not exist`.